 - a.
-Level 4 or above in ELA: The percentage of all students in tested grades earning a level 4 or 5 on the PARCC assessment in ELA. - b.
-Level 4 or above in math: The percentage of all students in tested grades earning a level 4 or 5 on the PARCC assessment in math.
+Level 4 or above in ELA: The percentage of all students in tested grades earning a level 4 or 5 on the PARCC assessment or level 3 or 4 on the MSAA in ELA. - b.
+Level 4 or above in math: The percentage of all students in tested grades earning a level 4 or 5 on the PARCC assessment or level 3 or 4 on the MSAA in math.